North Simcoe Victim Services

 ~ Crisis Response, Caring Support ~

-Thank you to the many generous donors who have given in this time of tragedy in our Orillia community.
-100% of these funds collected will be distributed directly to the victims.
+We are no longer accepting donations for the Downtown Orillia Fire Fund.
+We would like to extend our heartfelt gratitude to the many generous donors who have contributed during this difficult time for our Orillia community.
+100% of the funds collected will be directly distributed to the victims.

-As always, North Simcoe Victim Services are here for anyone who needs emotional and mental support by calling 705 325 5578 and one of our compassionate team members will answer any questions you may have.
+As always, North Simcoe Victim Services is here to offer emotional and mental support.
+If you need assistance, please call 705-325-5578, and one of our compassionate team members will be happy to help.

 Find Support